scallop/scallop/README.md

 opts[Int]("num-limbs") should equal (1)
 opts.prop('D',"alpha") should equal (Some("1"))
-opts.prop('E',"gamma") should equal (None) intercept[WrongTypeRequest] {
+opts.prop('E',"gamma") should equal (None) opts.rest should equal (List("Pigeon")) // returns the non-argument related part of args intercept[WrongTypeRequest] {
   opts[Double]("monkeys") // this will throw an exception at runtime
                           // because the wrong type is requested }
 ```

-If you will run this with "--help" option, you would see:
+If you will run this option setup with "--help" option, you would see:

 ```
 test 1.2.3 (c) 2012 Mr Placeholder